 In 2004, Wardley was the CEO of an online photo service business called Fotango.
 The book charts his journey from a confused CEO to one who got really close to building the first cloud computing company before AWS, only to be thwarted by his board.
 He later used the same techniques to take Ubuntu from an unknown Linux distribution to the most widely used.

-I had been reading about business strategy for over a decade but I had never been able to see the big picture.
-After reading a few chapters of Wardley’s book and watching him speak, it finally clicked into place many of the loose strands and allowed me to synthesize the concept of strategy into two core principles that apply regardless of the domain being considered.
+I had been reading about business strategy for over a decade but I had never seen the big picture.
+After reading a few chapters of Wardley’s book and watching him speak, it finally clicked into place many of the loose strands and allowed me to synthesize the concept of strategy into two foundational principles that apply regardless of the domain being considered.

-- Seeing the Matrix: Better situational awareness leads to better strategy
+- Situational Awarness: Better situational awareness leads to better strategy.

 If there is a core theme spanning the book, it’s the idea that the more you improve your situational awareness, the better your strategy gets.
 Without situational awareness, your strategy devolves to useless superlatives like “data driven synergies.”